Texas town eyes new fertilizer plant a year after deadly blast

 Farmer Garnett Davis had been a plant customer for 18 years and made his last supply run three days before the explosion.

-Without the West plant, which mixed fertilizers for corn, wheat and grain sorghum farmers based on their soil samples, Davis now has to drive 20 miles (32 km) north to Hillsboro or 50 miles (80 km) northeast to Waxahachie.
+Without the West plant, which mixed fertilizers for corn, wheat and grain sorghum farmers based on their soil samples, Davis now has to drive 20 miles north to Hillsboro or 50 miles northeast to Waxahachie.

 "It used to be, I could make my run and be done in an hour," Davis, 71, said.
 "Now, that's impossible to do."